JorisTruong/homeaccountant-app/README.md

 We are listing here all the improvements that are currently planned to be made for the application.

 ### High priority:
-* Confirmation when deleting a transaction, category or account
 * Create a logo

 ### Medium priority: